Keyairra-S-Wright/mmak/README.md

 An edutainment webapp for elementary-aged youth.
-Visit www.MmaksGameRoom.com.
+Visit https://www.MmaksGameRoom.com.
+Do not use "http".
+An alternative site is https://mmak.herokuapp.com/.

 Developers:
 - Asya Slutskaya